Mindset

 How to make your year more positive than ever

 As a successful business coach and accountant, I’ve shared these 2 quotes with my clients: * “Birds of a feather hang together” – surround yourself with positive people.
-Distance yourself from people who’ve nothing better to do than complain; * Think positively & banish negative thoughts.
+Distance yourself from people who’ve nothing better to do than a complaint; * Think positively & banish negative thoughts.
 Don’t waste energy thinking negatively?
-The great man, Henry Ford, once proclaimed, “Whether you believe you can or you can’t, either way you’re right.”
+The great man Henry Ford once proclaimed, “Whether you believe you can or can’t, either way, you’re right.”

 Mark Gwilliam